The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: Stable realisation of the Casson-Sullivan invariant

 We now need to keep track of how we modified the Kirby-Siebenmann invariant throughout this process.
-The main tool for doing so will be the long exact sequence of the triple (see \Cref{eq:les_triple}) with $\Z/2$-coefficients suppressed throughout.
-When we used \Cref{lem:surgery_obstruction_connect_sum} to kill the surgery obstruction, the connect-sum over a circle was induced by a relative cobordism $C$ between $W\sqcup (E_8\times S^1)$ and $W\#_{\gamma=\gamma'}(S^1\times E_8)$.
+The main tool for doing so will be the long exact sequence of the triple (see (\ref{eq:les_triple})) with $\Z/2$-coefficients suppressed throughout.
+When we used \zcref{lem:surgery_obstruction_connect_sum} to kill the surgery obstruction, the connected-sum over a circle was induced by a relative cobordism $C$ between $W\sqcup (E_8\times S^1)$ and $W\#_{\gamma=\gamma'}(S^1\times E_8)$.
 Let $W_\#:= W\#_{\gamma=\gamma'}(S^1\times E_8)$.
 This relative cobordism $C$ is formed by attaching a single $1$-handle (at one point on $\gamma$ and at one point on $\gamma'$) and then a single $2$-handle which attaches by going along $\gamma$, then the $1$-handle, then $\gamma'$, and then back along the $1$-handle.
 From the long exact sequence of the triple $(C,W\sqcup S^1\times E_8, \partial W)$ we have the sequence

 The outer groups $H^4(C,W\sqcup S^1\times E_8)$ and $H^5(C,W\sqcup S^1\times E_8)$ must both vanish since the cobordism $C$ was made by only attaching $1$- and $2$-handles.
 Hence we get an isomorphism